UbiquityRobotics/learn/quick_start/logitech.markdown

 ---
 # Using the Optional Logitech Controller

-A standard Silver or Gold Magni equipped with a Raspberry Pi 3 with a Ubiquity Robotics SD card image is by default set up to work with a Logitech gamepad Controller.
+A standard Silver or Gold Magni equipped with a Raspberry Pi 3 with a Ubiquity Robotics SD card image is by default set up to work with a Logitech gamepad Controller out of the box without bothering to connect via laptop over a network.
 In particular the robot is tested to work with the logitech F710 controller that is widely available.
 It may work with other similar logitech gamepads although these are not officially supported.

 If you have such a controller plug the dongle in to any USB port on the Raspberry Pi 3 that is attached to the front of the robot.
-If you booted up with a Ubiquity Roboitcs RPi image, and have the Logitech controller dongle installed, the joystick should start to work in a couple of minutes.
+If you booted up with a Ubiquity Robotics RPi image, and have the Logitech controller USB dongle installed, the joystick should start to work in a couple of minutes.
+The Dongle is automatically paired to the Logitech controller it does not require separate software installation.
-*{Wayne: There needs to be some mention that the Dongle is paired to the Logitech controller.
-Does the customer have to do pairing before use? }*

 You can test this by using the Joystick and seeing if the robot responds to commands.
-For safety sake, put the robot up on blocks first.
+For safety sake, raise the robot's wheels above the floor first.
 (SAFETY TIP).
-*{Wayne: Where are the blocks?
-Did we ship any?
-What size are they?
-How many?
-Where do they go? }*

 If the wheels don't move, check the troubleshooting section further below.

-*{Wayne: Where is the power switch?
-How do we know if the SLA batteries are charged? }*

 ## Logitech Controller